 After breakfast we checked out of our room and left our luggage to collect later in the day.
 Then it was off to explore the district of Belem, catching a tram from the Praco de Commercial.

-To summarise, Lisbon has been a good choice for a city break with plenty to do on a four day visit.
-I felt that it lacked the style and sophistication of both Madrid and Barcelona but it’s got its own charm, and we were happy.
+To summarise, Lisbon had been a good choice for a city break with plenty to do on a four day visit.
+I felt that it perhaps lacked some of the style and sophistication of Madrid and Barcelona but it had its own charm, and we were happy with our stay.

 If you have enjoyed reading this series of posts on Lisbon you may also be interested in the following Portuguese posts: